© 2026 RIWON KWON. All rights reserved.

 Locals felt underutilized:

-"Tourists photograph our shops but rarely engage with us.
-The programs work well, but we need more opportunities to share our stories."
+"Tourists photograph our shops but rarely engage with us."

 The cooperative felt limited: